Research Operations Manager

 Travel + location

 You can be based anywhere in the United States, including at our HQ in Chicago, IL.
 You can also be based in our Amsterdam office in the Netherlands.
-If you are based outside of Chicago, regular travel will be required for collaboration with product teams, as well as research with our customers.
+If you are based outside of Chicago, regular travel (both domestic and international) will be required for collaboration with product teams, as well as research with our customers.

 More about project44